iterative/dvc.org/content/docs/tutorials/get-started/data-access.md

 But what about reusing your data and models from an existing DVC project in other projects, or on a production deployment?

-Git-enabled <abbr>DVC repositories</abbr> serve as an entry point for your data into a CI/CD process.
+Git-enabled <abbr>DVC repositories</abbr> serve as an entry point for your data.
 DVC provides commands and an API to access any version of your data files and directories.

 ## Find a dataset